09khu/BlogHunt-Social-Media-Blog-App-/README.md

 # BlogHunt : Social Media Blog WebApplication

-# Overview
+## Overview

 This Blog App is a full-stack web application built using the MERN stack (MongoDB, Express.js, React, Node.js).
 It allows users to perform CRUD operations on blog posts and includes authentication features.

-# Features
+## Features

-**User Authentication:** Register and log in to manage personal blog posts securely.
+- **User Authentication**: Register and log in to manage personal blog posts securely.
-**Create Posts:** Authenticated users can create new blog entries with titles and content.
+- **Create Posts**: Authenticated users can create new blog entries with titles and content.
-**Read Posts:** View a list of all blog posts and individual post details.
+- **Read Posts**: View a list of all blog posts and individual post details.
-**Update Posts:** Edit existing blog posts, modifying the title and content.
+- **Update Posts**: Edit existing blog posts, modifying the title and content.
-**Delete Posts:** Authenticated users can delete their own blog posts.
+- **Delete Posts**: Authenticated users can delete their own blog posts.

 ## Technologies Used